SvenAelterman/IntegrateApplicationInsights/README.md

-# App To Azure In 60 Minutes Sample Code
+# Fully Integrating Application Insights in ASP.NET Sample Code
 Repository for the talk "App to Azure in 60 Minutes"